Enigma406/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+A script that Replace all characters A and c from input to Z and e respectively